Time for another round of Answer the Reader’s Mail: Repay Debt or Invest?

 #1: Retirement Match

 Does your boss offer a retirement match?
-If so, that’s a guaranteed 50 percent (or more) “return” on each dollar that you contribute.
-You can’t beat that rate, ever.
+If so, that’s a guaranteed 50 percent (or more) return on each dollar that you contribute.
+You can’t beat that rate.

 #2: Tax Benefits

-I’m the last person on earth who will advise you to do something FOR the tax benefit.
+I’m the last person who will advise you to do something for tax reasons.
 Do something only if it’s a good idea.
-The tax benefit should just be the icing on the cake.
+The tax benefit is icing on the cake.

 If the interest rate on your debt is low enough, you might want to jump at the chance to waive dividend/capital gains taxes for the rest of your life.